 Peace be with you!
 As the Father has sent me, so send I you.

-So send I you to toil for Me alone.
+So send I you to taste of Calvary.

 There is some nature of Calvary in every act of witness and service for Christ.
 Not everything we do for God is unpleasant, but in everything we do rightly for Him there is an element of self-denial.
 If we do not deny self, we will not follow Christ in our spirit.
 We may seem to follow Him in the eyes of others, but eventually some aspect of self will leak out and “spoil the broth.”

 The soul of man is often described as combining the mind, the emotions, and the will in a coordinated action – just how well coordinated they are will depend on whether the life is surrendered to Christ, whether self is on the throne or Christ.
 But still they work in concert together.
 In an un-surrendered life the mind will seek to reason its way through circumstances and place its “knowledge” above obedience.
 The emotions will be over or under sensitive and subject to whims and fears, even elations, for all the wrong reasons and in the wrong directions.
 Un-surrendered emotions lead toward jealousy, anger, pettiness, impatient rashness, and self-protective reactions.